guidobouman/thesis/Documents/Thesis/Thesis.markdown

 ### A more direct interface
 The human brain is amazing when it comes to input from the senses.
 It adjusts itself to whatever sensory input it gets and what function is used the most.
 This is called neuroplasticity. [p.
 106][#Hawkins:2004] This is due to the fact of that every sense comes in the form of spikes, electrical pulses.
 The brain learns how to handle these pulses by recognising patterns.

 There's a [real world example][#Levy:2008] of a man with retinoschisis, a rare disease which makes you blind after a couple of years, whom was able to see again through a special device.
 The device, called [Brainport](http://science.howstuffworks.com/brainport.htm), is basically a webcam which is wired to output electrotactile stimulation to the users tongue.
+So, the webcam sends it digital signals directly to the tongue.
+After three months the man was able to see again after being accustomed to the signals coming in.
+This is one amazing example of the plasticity of the brain.

 ![](http://static.ddmcdn.com/gif/brainport-vision-diagram.jpg)

-An other example is a colourblind man who is able to percieve colours through sound.
+An other example is a colourblind man who is able to perceive colours through sound.
 Movie:

 <Zcript src="http://player.ooyala.com/player.js?embedCode=1wOWpuYTpGxn6mxeyoAmXnnbLp-NUEzt&video_pcode=JqcWY6ikg5nwtXilzVurvI-vU6Ik&width=640&deepLinkEmbedCode=1wOWpuYTpGxn6mxeyoAmXnnbLp-NUEzt&height=360"></script>
 [World's first cyborg](http://motherboard.vice.com/nl/read/met-een-cyborg-naar-het-stedelijk-video)